 I’ll allow you all a minute to process what that means to you before I get into what it ACTUALLY means.

-Being bisexual means that I am sexually and romantically attracted to members of both sexes.
+Being bisexual means that I am sexually and romantically attracted to men and women.
 I was once challenged in high school that I couldn’t be bisexual because I’d never slept with a woman.
 If that were how it works, then I couldn’t have been a heterosexual at the time because I’d never had sex with a man at that point either.
 But that’s not how it works.

 Being bisexual brings up some interesting stereotypes.